mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 😍😍😍

 If we were to start over I would take a good look at Prisma.
-While it might be too immature and cutting edge, it's worth evaluating as the DX promises to be great.
+While it might still be immature and on the cutting edge, it's worth evaluating.

 ### No WYSIWYG

-The main action users do on Spectrum is writing, so we wanted that experience to be as nice as possible.
-We decided to replace our MVP plain text markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).
+The main action users perform on Spectrum is writing content, so we wanted that experience to be as nice as possible.
+We decided to replace our MVP plaintext + Markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).

-Unfortunately, the writing experience sucks.
+Unfortunately, the writing experience on Spectrum is buggy and breaks between browsers and operating systems.
 Even after months of work it's not as good as our users deserve and we constantly hear complaints about it.
-DraftJS also has bad cross-browser support, so we need to fall back to plain text on Android anyway. 👎
+The lack of great cross-browser support meant that in some cases we had to fall back to a plaintext input anyways. 👎

-We should've stuck with the plain text + markdown input we had at the start.
-While non-technical folks might not be familiar with markdown, most of our users are anyway, so we should've focussed other, more important features instead of WYSIWYG editing.
+We should've stuck with the plaintext + Markdown input we had at the start.
+This decision would have allowed us to work on more important features instead of WYSIWYG editing.

 ### Summary

 To summarise, if we were to start over, I would:

-- ...optimise for mobile first
+- optimise for mobile first
-- ...use react-native-web to quickly ship native apps
+- use react-native-web to quickly ship native apps
-- ...use Next.js for the web app
+- use Next.js for the web app
-- ...leverage a more established database
+- leverage a more established database
-- ...use Prisma as the "ORM"
+- use Prisma as the "ORM"
-- ...not build a WYSIWYG editor
+- not build a WYSIWYG editor

 What is your current stack and what would you change about it? 🧐 Ping me [on Twitter](https://twitter.com/mxstbr) and tell me about it!